Studio Regrets One Thing About The Snyder Cut

 More on Zack Snyder’s Justice League

-In Zack Snyder’s Justice League, determined to ensure Superman’s (Henry Cavill) ultimate sacrifice was not in vain, Bruce Wayne (Ben Affleck) aligns forces with Diana Prince (Gal Gadot) with plans to recruit a team of metahumans. to protect the world from a threat approaching catastrophic proportions.”
+In Zack Snyder’s Justice League, determined to ensure that Superman’s (Henry Cavill) ultimate sacrifice was not in vain, Bruce Wayne (Ben Affleck) aligns forces with Diana Prince (Gal Gadot) with plans to recruit a team of metahumans. to protect the world from a threat approaching catastrophic proportions.’

-“The task proves more difficult than Bruce imagined, as each of the recruits must face the demons of their own past to transcend what has held them back, allowing them to unite, finally forming an unprecedented League of Heroes.”
+‘The task proves more difficult than Bruce imagined, as each of the recruits must face the demons of their own past to transcend what has stopped them, allowing them to unite, finally forming an unprecedented League of Heroes.’

 With Zack Snyder able to finish his project, Ben Affleck returned to do some additional scenes.
 The cast includes Gal Gadot, Henry Cavill, Ray Fisher, Ezra Miller, Jason Momoa, among others.